-The following is a minimum number of units (credits) necessary to advance to current year classification:
+The following is a minimum number of units (credits) necessary to advance to current year classification: \One semester of a passing grade is equivalent to .5 unit (credit).

-Upcoming freshmen shall have successfully completed the eighth grade

-Upcoming sophomores shall have successfully completed a minimum of 5 units.
+Upcoming freshmen shall have successfully completed the eighth grade Upcoming sophomores shall have successfully completed a minimum of 5 units.
 Upcoming juniors shall have successfully completed a minimum of 10 units.
 Upcoming seniors shall have successfully completed a minimum of 16 units.

-- B. GRADUATION REQUIREMENTS To be eligible for graduation, students must have received a passing grade in 24 units of credit which are to include: - A. Four units of English. - B. Three units of social studies which shall include one unit of United States History and one-half unit of American Government. - C. Three units of science including one unit as a laboratory course. - D. Three units of mathematics. - E. One unit of physical education, which will include one-half unit of health, safety, first aid or physiology. - F. One unit of Digital (Computer) Applications - G. Eight units of elective courses. - H. One Fine Arts credit will be required
+B. GRADUATION REQUIREMENTS To be eligible for graduation, students must have received a passing grade in 24 units of credit which are to include:

+A. Four units of English.

+B. Three units of social studies which shall include one unit of World History, one unit of United States History and one-half unit of American Government.

+C. Three units of science which shall include one unit of Earth/Space or Physical and one unit of Biology (with lab).

+D. Three units of mathematics. which shall include one unit of Algebra (Algebra I, II or college level) and one unit of Geometry.

+E. One unit of physical education which shall include one-half unit of health.
+One unit of Digital (Computer) Applications

+G. Eight units of elective courses.

+H. One Fine Arts credit will be required which may include art, music, or design principles.

-The following are grade level courses required to graduate:
+The following is the suggested course map to meet graduation requirements.

-9th Grade: 10th Grade: 11th Grade: 12th Grade: English I - 2 sem.
-English II - 2 sem.
-American History - 2 sem.
-Government - 2 sem / or 1 sem Physical Science - 2 sem.
-World History - 2 sem.
-English III - 2 sem.
-Sociology Math - 2 sem.
-Biology - 2 sem.
-Math - 2 sem.
-English IV/or college accredited PE & Health - 2 sem.
-Math - 2 sem.
-Science - 2 sem.
-English course - 2 sem.
-Digital Apps 2 sem.
+9th Grade: 10th Grade: 11th Grade: 12th Grade: English I English II American History Government Earth/Space Science World History English III English IV/College accredited Pre-Alg/Algebra I Biology Math English Course PE & Health Algebra I/Geometry Science Digital Apps.

-^{}Personal Finance - 2 semesters (Pending Requirement)

-NOTE: Any course offered at LHS for college credit will also account for HS credit and appear on the official high school transcript.
-All approved online courses taken at LHS will also account for HS credit and appear on the official high school transcript.

-^{} Personal Finance - Pending requirement

-^{1} Fine Arts and 8 Elective credits are also required.
+\1 Fine Arts and 8 Elective credits are also required.